AlphaNecron/Void/readme.md

   token = '' # Bot's token
   admin = [''] # Admin ids
-  log_channel = '' # The channel where logs are sent, leave blank to disable logging
+  log_channel = '' # The channel where logs are sent, leave blank to disable logging hostname = 'example.com' # The hostname shortened urls should use in Twilight

+  [shortener]
+  allow_vanity = true # Whether to allow vanity urls or not length = 6 # Slug length
+  route = '/go' # Route to serve shortened urls

   [uploader]
+  raw_route = '/r' # Route to serve raw contents
   length = 6 # Slug length
   directory = './uploads' # The directory where images are stored blacklisted = ['exe'] # Blacklisted extensions